 - Histology – for classification and grading of any neoplasia present

-A CT scan may show thickening of the gastric wall but does not allow direct visualization or biopsy (and hence firm tissue diagnosis, which is required before starting treatment).
-It is therefore only an acceptable alternative in patients who are unfit for any invasive treatment (including chemotherapy).
+*A CT scan may show thickening of the gastric wall but does not allow direct visualisation or biopsy, hence OGD is the only definitive means of diagnosis.

-In order to plan treatment, all patients need a CT Chest-Abdomen-Pelvis and a staging laparoscopy (to look for peritoneal metastases).
-The most commonly used staging system for gastric cancers is TNM.
+For staging and in order to plan treatment, all patients need a CT Chest-Abdomen-Pelvis* and a staging laparoscopy (to look for peritoneal metastases), the most commonly used staging system for gastric cancers is TNM staging.

 *As gastric cancers are not very “PET avid” (do not take up the radioactive tracer well), PET scans are rarely used in staging gastric cancers.

 All patients should be discussed at a specialist upper GI cancer multi-disciplinary team meeting for definitive management plans (including potential palliation decisions)

-Ensuring adequate nutrition is essential and challenging in these patients.
-Each patient should undergo nutritional status assessment and be seen by a dietician if necessary.
-Many patients need formal nutritional support via a nasogastric tube or a RIG (radiologically inserted gastrostomy) tube.
+Ensuring adequate nutrition is essential, therefore each patient should undergo nutritional status assessment and be reviewed by a dietician as necessary.
+Many patients need definitive nutritional support, both pre- or post-treatment, via a NG (nasogastric) or RIG (radiologically-inserted gastrostomy) tube.

-The mainstay of curative treatment is surgical.
-Patients who are fit enough should be offered peri-operative chemotherapy (3 cycles of neoadjuvant chemotherapy before surgery and then, if still fit post-op, 3 cycles of adjuvant chemotherapy afterwards*).
+The mainstay of curative treatment for gastric cancer is surgery.
+Patients who are fit enough should be offered peri-operative chemotherapy (typically 3 cycles of neoadjuvant and 3 cycles of adjuvant).

 The aim of surgery is to achieve loco-regional control by removing the tumour and its local lymph nodes.
 The type of operation performed depends on the region of the malignancy:

 The most commonly used method in reconstructing the alimentary anatomy is the Roux-en-Y reconstruction as it gives the best functional result, in particular with less bile reflux.
 Post-gastrectomy, distal oesophagus is end-to-end anastomosed directly to the small bowel, and the proximal small bowel is end-to-side anastomosed also to the small bowel (Fig. 4).

-Patients with T1a tumours (tumours confined to the muscularis mucosa) may be offered an Endoscopic Mucosal Resection (EMR).
-This has the advantage of a greatly reduced morbidity, mortality and quality of life impact.
-However, it can only be used in early tumours due to the risk of local lymph node invasion in tumours that have invaded beyond the muscularis mucosae, making its use in clinical practice quite rare.
+Patients with early T1a tumours (tumours confined to the muscularis mucosa) may be offered an Endoscopic Mucosal Resection (EMR).
+This has the advantage of a greatly reduced morbidity, mortality, and quality of life impact, however is only used in early tumours therefore current use in clinical practice is rare.